trang1618/treeheatr-manuscript/manuscript.md

 Striving for simplicity, *treeheatr* utilizes direct labeling to avoid unnecessary legends.
 For example, in classification, the leaf node labels have colors corresponding with different classes, e.g., purple for Negative and yellow for Positive diabetes status (Fig. @fig:example).
 As for feature values, the color scale legends may be misleading because these features may have been rescaled or normalized.
-As defaults, lighter colors are associated with higher values.
+By default, lighter colors are associated with higher values.
 This information can also be acquired from examining the edge labels.
 Specifically, in Fig. @fig:example, high glucose values (larger than 154 on the rightmost branch) can be easily mapped to samples with light yellow color in the last row.

 The integration of heatmap nicely complements the current techniques of visualizing decision trees.
-Node purity, a metric measuring the tree's performance, can be visualized from the distribution of true outcome label at each terminal node in the first row.
+Node purity, a metric measuring the tree's performance, can be visualized from the distribution of true outcome labels at each terminal node in the first row.
 Comparing these values with the terminal node label gives a visual estimate of how accurate the tree predictions are.
 Further, without specifically choose two features to show in a 2-D scatter plot, we can infer correlation structures among features in the heatmap.
 The additional clustering may also reveal sub-structures within a leaf node.